ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-2-1.md

-Chapter: What is Network Science?
+What is Network Science?
 What is Complexity Theory?
 ============================================================

 In this chapter, we delve into the concepts of network science and complexity theory, which form the foundation for making complex decisions.
 Understanding these fields provides individuals with a robust framework to analyze and navigate the intricacies of decision-making processes.
 This chapter explores the basic principles and key concepts of network science and complexity theory, shedding light on their applications and significance in the realm of decision-making.